 1. Late start time, which research has shown to improve student behavior, performance, and well-being.

-3. Flexible scheduling, which allows us to offer electives and Bible classes taught by experts in their fields in a format that encourages maximum productivity and learning potential, rather than a format that confines students to typical school periods.
+This schedule allows us to offer electives and Bible classes taught by experts in their fields in a format that encourages maximum productivity and learning potential, rather than a format that confines students to typical school periods.
 Also, we can offer a much wider variety of practical classes that are taught through hands-on experience.
 Additionally, the flexibility means students can take classes that they actually find interesting, rather than simply filling in an elective period, which eliminates wasted classroom time, an ongoing problem in many schools.
 While students can work with LCA faculty to design their own elective and Bible class schedules, allowing them to pursue and develop their unique and individual interests and abilities, the instructional hours for all elective and Bible classes also meet the required hours for accredited high school classes.
 Furthermore, because we believe that school should enhance a person’s education, not consume it, our flexible scheduling makes room for life outside of school, time for family, time for pursuits that are not school-centered.

 4. University preparedness, as the semester schedule and flexible elective and Bible classes mirror university scheduling practices, LCA students are further prepared for the collegiate environment.